 |Driving Blind (movie), Muse of Fire (documentary), Movie Trailers, Short Films|

 The Watch ABC App offers access to live content and select previous episodes from iOS mobile devices and Apple TV in select markets for free.
 Generally (but not always), if an ABC show offers audio description, the show will be described using the app.
 NOTE: To activate description, you must do so via your device settings, not the app itself.
 For example (with iOS devices): Settings, General, Accessibility, Audio Descriptions, On.
-NOTE: ABC Digital was the recipient of the ADP's 2017 Achievement in Audio Description - Media for this app!
+NOTE: ABC Digital was the recipient of the ADP's 2017 Achievement in Audio Description - Media award for this app!

 |black-ish, Fresh Off the Boat, Modern Family, Shark Tank|